freespek/ssf-mc/EXPERIMENTS.md

  repetitive recursive computations by memorization in the initial states, see [PR #38][].
 This specification also contains a preliminary construction that could help us in proving `AccountableSafety`.
-Even considering all the optimization, the model checker is still consuming a lot of resources (>40G) and computing for over 40h.
+Even considering all the optimizations, the model checker is still consuming a lot of resources (>40G) and computing for over 40h.
 This specification is the result of our work in [Milestone 1][] and [Milestone 2][].